PRIVATE Pilot LICENCE (PPL) – Aeroplane

-If you are looking to fly for pleasure, the Private Pilot Licence (PPL) allows for more privileges than the Recreational Pilot Permit (RPP).
+If you are looking to fly for pleasure, the Private Pilot Licence (PPL) is what you are looking for!
 With a Private Pilot Licence (PPL) you may carry as many passengers as the aircraft can accommodate and fly during the day in VFR weather conditions.

 Holders of a PPL can add ratings to their licence which allow them to fly at night, in cloudy weather, on floats or on multi-engine aircraft.
 If you intend on pursuing a career as a pilot, obtaining your PPL will be your first step.
 Pilots must hold a PPL before obtaining a Commercial Pilot Licence (CPL), the licence required to be employed as a pilot.

 PPL AGE REQUIREMENTS

 You must be a minimum of 17 years of age to be issued a Private Pilot Licence (PPL), but you can begin flight training at a younger age.
 The Student Pilot Permit (SPP) can be issued at the age of 14 which allows the holder to fly the aircraft solo (without an instructor on board)!

 Prior to beginning your flight training for your Private Pilot Licence, you will need to get a Category 1 or 3 aviation medical certificate from a Transport Canada-approved Civil Aviation Medical Examiner (CAME).
 If you are not planning to fly professionally as a Commercial pilot, a Category 3 medical is all that you need.
 Below is a list of approved list of medical examiners in the London, Ontario area: